-Agreements Green Giant Property
+Green Giant Property

-On August 22, 2007, we entered into a joint venture agreement with Madagascar Minerals and Resources Sarl ("MMR" or "Madagascar Minerals"), a company incorporated under the laws of Madagascar.
-The joint venture was operated through a Madagascar limited liability company in which our company held 75% undivided interest and MMR held the remaining 25% undivided interest.
+On August 22, 2007, we entered into a joint venture agreement with MMR, a company incorporated under the laws of Madagascar.
+The joint venture was operated through a Madagascar limited liability company in which our Company held 75% undivided interest and MMR held the remaining 25% undivided interest.

-The consideration paid to MMR to acquire the 75% stake in the joint venture consisted of: (i) cash consideration totaling \$765,000; and (ii) the issuance of 1,250,000 of our common shares and 500,000 now expired common share purchase warrants.
+The consideration paid to MMR to acquire the 75% stake in the joint venture consisted of cash consideration totaling \$765,000 and 1,250,000 of our common shares and 500,000 now expired common share purchase warrants.